jissereitsma/mageos-ai-base/README.md

 field — refreshing is strictly manual; the module never fetches model lists automatically or on a schedule.
 Where the model field is a dropdown (OpenAI, Anthropic) the fetched list replaces its options.
-Where it is free text because the catalogue cannot be known ahead of time (OpenRouter, and self-hosted Ollama and LM Studio) the list is offered as autocomplete suggestions, so you can still type a model the provider has not listed.
+Where it is free text because the catalogue cannot be known ahead of time (OpenRouter and OpenCode Zen, and self-hosted Ollama and LM Studio) the list is offered as autocomplete suggestions, so you can still type a model the provider has not listed.
 Other backends (e.g. Azure, whose listing endpoint is resource-specific) simply don't show the button.
 The fetched list is stored per service code (with a fetched-at